TheNeku/MinecraftDevelopment/MasterLogin/README.md

 ```

 ## [⚠ DISCLAIMER ⚠]
-This plugin is FULLY CUSTOM and is protected by copyright! © Mc-Master 2024.
+This plugin is FULLY CUSTOM, do not redistribute! © CyberDevelopment 2024.
 All rights reserved.

 This plugin stands out in its category, as I carefully selected the best classes and have encountered no issues since its development!
 I designed this plugin as a replacement for JPremium, which has some notable flaws.
-Currently, it's exclusively used on my Minecraft server, McMaster.
-In this section of my profile, you'll find all the features and updates for the plugin!
-If you're interested in my Minecraft server, feel free to join the [discord](https://discord.gg/mc-master)!
+It is not currently in use on any server, but in the future I would like to sell it as a valid alternative to other plugins.
+If you're interested in my development, feel free to join the [discord](https://discord.gg/usbXCnH4AC)!
 Just a quick note: I created two versions of the plugin — a BungeeCord version, which was straightforward, and a Velocity version, which was quite challenging xD.
 The effort, however, greatly improved the plugin's security.

 ## 📊 Features